aaqibshahzad/sitecompass/languages/INTERNATIONALIZATION-SUMMARY.md

 This implementation satisfies Requirement 2.2:
 - ✅ All user-facing strings wrapped in `__()` or `esc_html__()`
-- ✅ Proper text domain 'sitecompass-ai' used throughout
+- ✅ Proper text domain 'sitecompass' used throughout
 - ✅ Languages directory created and populated

 ### Testing Recommendations